What is the nub theory and can it predict if you’re having a boy or girl?

 How does the nub theory work?

-“When you look at a 12-week scan, you can see many things if you are trained to do so,” she says.
+While the 12-week scan provides a lot of information, it doesn't tell the whole story explains Rachel: “When you look at a 12-week scan, you can see many things if you are trained to do so,” she says.
 “But even the very best sonographer will not claim to be able to tell you the sex of your baby with any certainty.
 The most accurate time to determine the sex of your baby is when your little warm bundle has safely reached your arms!”

 How accurate is the nub theory?

-There is research that suggests some truth to this method, particularly in predictions made after 14 weeks gestation.
-The overall success rate in the first trimester group (11–14 weeks) was 75%, although it is worth noting that there were some scans where a prediction could not be made.
+A 2015 study suggested there is some truth to this method, particularly in predictions made after 14 weeks gestation.
+The study tells us that there was an overall success rate in the first trimester group (11–14 weeks) of 75%, although it is worth noting that there were some scans where a prediction could not be made.
+Results were less accurate for fetuses younger than 12 weeks, with an overall success rate of only 54%.

 However, Rachel advises caution when it comes to relying on this method for determining gender.
 “Using the nub theory may be no better than swinging a coin over your tummy, looking at the shape of your bump, analysing your cravings or counting how many times you need to shave your legs in a month.